A taste of Tiong Bahru

 What we say:

 Upon entering the hostel, you’ll see the common area, which consists of a couch, a TV, books and DVDs, and kitchenette.
-A simple included breakfast of cereals and bread with spreads is served here, with hot and cold water and coffee/tea provided throughout the day.
-Other snacks, canned coffee and even the local brew are available, mostly at a low cost of below S$3.50.
+A very simple included breakfast of cereals and bread with spreads is served here, with hot and cold water and coffee/tea provided throughout the day.
+Other snacks, canned coffee and even the local brew are available.

-Like most other hostels in Singapore, The Plot provides free WiFi and is comfortably air-conditioned throughout its 11 rooms, which offer a total of 60 beds in four-, six- and eight-bed combinations.
+Like most other hostels in Singapore, The Plot provides free WiFi and is comfortably air-con throughout its 11 rooms, which offer a total of 60 beds in four-, six- and eight-bed combinations.
 Most dorms contain an ensuite bathroom, and there’s one reserved only for women.
 The beds follow a pod/capsule concept, with two levels of beds built against the walls, rather than individually standing bunk beds, which helps the height phobic like yours truly (though it’s really no difference!).
 The addition of a curtain for each bed provides privacy and each bed has its own powerpoint, light and locker.
+Curtains are quite translucent and noisy to open and close and the locker position makes for a slightly more cramped pod than at some other hostels.

 The Plot makes good use of the space it has.
 Each dorm offers a clear path to the bathroom and door, given that no bunks get in anyone’s way.
-There are a couple of balconies and and an alfresco area that get lots of bright sunlight when the weather’s good (which means it has evolved into a communal socks and undergarments drying area instead, but no matter!), and somehow it manages to squeeze in a funky old-fashioned manual door elevator as well.
+There are a couple of (little used) balconies and and an alfresco area that get lots of bright sunlight when the weather’s good (which means it has evolved into a communal socks and undergarments drying area instead, but no matter!), and somehow it manages to squeeze in a funky (as in bright orange) old-fashioned manual door elevator as well.

 The Plot is a comfortable and upmarket hostel, boasting sleek furnishings and nifty extras like a waterproof security access key in the form of a silicone rubber wristband.
-It was well occupied when we visited, and the staff were friendly and happy to show us around.
+It was well occupied when we visited, and the staff were friendly and quite helpful.

 Make a reservation online now